KhaledSoliman/EmbeddedIoTWiFiESP8266/README.md

 To run the code just:
 - Power up the modules
+- If in access point mode then
   - Connect to the WiFi called ESPap using the password which is defaulted on "12345678"
   - Enter into your browser window the IP address 192.168.4.1 to access the WiFi module's web server
+- If in station mode
+  - Get the device local ip from your gateway
+  - Use that ip to access the webserver

 ## Architecture